tobyyosoba777/Computer-Vision-OpenCv-Python/README.md

 find the distribution that suits your OS and download and install it on your PC with the environment variables added to your PATH

-open up your Python terminal or Command Prompt and run the following Command
+open up your Python terminal or Command Prompt, ensure you have a stable internet connection then run the following Command:
 ### `pip install opencv-python`

+## or
+open the terminal or command prompt where the "requirements.txt" file is present on your PC, you can find it in the libraries folder on this repository, then run the following command

+### `pip install -r requirements.txt`

  and wait for the pip to install the package.
 Documentations for opencv library can be found in https://pypi.org/project/opencv-python/

 close the terminal, and open up your Python IDE where the opencv package has been installed to, i would recommend using Spyder or Jupyter Notebook

+## Install Dlib and Cmake
+install Cmake and dlib desktop application, they are cross platform libraries written in C++ also supported by Python

+## Start Working
+this repository contains the basic operations centered around reading, displaying and saving images and video files in python using the OpenCv Library, run the files

 ### Socials: